Jev1337/Kommitter/README.md

 # Kommitter
-Kommitter is a simple CLI tool to commit to a github repo.
+Kommitter is a simple CLI tool to (auto) commit to a github repo.
 ## Usage
 1. Create a config.json file in the same directory as the binary.
 2. Fill in the config.json file with the following fields: